livingsocial/klomp/README.md

 Ruby and JSON objects.

 * If a reply-to header is found in a message, a response is automatically sent to the reply-to destination.
+The response will be the return value of the subscribe block.

 ## Installation